tombosmansibm/custom_isam_collection/README.md

 ## Description
 This is an example collection, how to deploy your own collections, while using the ibm.isam collection as a dependency.

-Although it is possible to push your own modifications back to the master ibm.isam collection, this may be a lenghtly process.
+Although it is possible to push your own modifications back to the master ibm.isam collection, this may be a slow process.

-It allows you to
+This approach allows you to
 - override roles in the ibm.isam collection (in playbooks)
 - add roles specific to this implementaion, or alternative roles
 - use Ansible Tower with your custom collection, while using ibm.isam collection